paperless-ngx/paperless-ngx/docs/administration.rst

 You may want to take a look at the ``paperless.conf.example`` file to see if there's anything new in there compared to what you've got in ``/etc``.

-If you are :ref:`using Docker <setup-installation-docker>` the update process is similar:
+If you are using docker the update process is similar:

 .. code-block:: shell-session